 Driving with a suspended license is obviously something we do not recommend.
-2019 laws for driving with a suspended license and DUI have mandatory consequences today, which include a higher probability of jail time than in previous years.
+What happens in all cases today when a convicted DUI offender tries to find ways how to get away with driving with a suspended license, it creates even worse longer term consequences on a person’s life.
+2020 laws for driving with a suspended license and DUI have mandatory consequences today in every state, which include an extended license suspension period and a higher probability of jail time than in previous years.

 However, we also realize this is something that goes on virtually every day and that being said, there are people that will drive under the influence with a suspended license and consequently get charged with DUI, DWI.